microsoft/FluidFramework/packages/common/core-interfaces/Removing-IFluidRouter.md

 | `getDefaultObjectFromContainer`, `getObjectWithIdFromContainer` and `getObjectFromContainer` | 2.0.0-internal.7.0.0 | 2.0.0-internal.8.0.0 |
 <!-- prettier-ignore-end -->

-The removal of the following items will need to wait for the LTS version of the `Loader` to reach "2.0.0-internal.7.0.0":
+The removal of some items will need to wait for the LTS version of the `Loader` to reach "2.0.0-internal.7.0.0".
+This is because old `Loader` or `Container` code doesn't know about the new `entryPoint` pattern and will still attempt to use the `request` pattern.
+The following items are affected:

 -   `requestHandler` property in `ContainerRuntime.loadRuntime(...)`, `BaseContainerRuntimeFactory`, `ContainerRuntimeFactoryWithDefaultDataStore`, `mixinAttributor`, `RuntimeFactory`, `TestContainerRuntimeFactory`
 -   `RuntimeRequestHandler` and `RuntimeRequestHandlerBuilder`